yehudasa/ceph-pr-archive/SubmittingPatches.rst

    the master branch will contain your fix as well.

-   If you are fixing a bug (see above) *and* the bug exists in older stable branches (for example, the "hammer" or "infernalis" branches), then you should file a Redmine ticket describing your issue and fill out the "Backport: <branchname>" form field.
-This will notify other developers that your commit should be cherry-picked to one or more stable branches.
-Then, target the "master" branch in your pull request.
+   If you are fixing a bug (see above) *and* the bug exists in older stable branches (for example, the "hammer" or "infernalis" branches), your initial PR should still target the master branch.
+Please see the `BACKPORTING`_ section, below, for information on how to ensure your bugfix gets backported.

-   For example, you should set "Backport: jewel, kraken" in your Redmine ticket to indicate that you are fixing a bug that exists on the "jewel" and "kraken" branches and that you desire that your change be cherry-picked to those branches after it is merged into master.

 Q: How to include ``Reviewed-by: tag(s)`` in my pull request?